umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     4. Verify **`LD7`** is `ON`.
     5. Verify all `V_OUT` channel values as shown on monitor go to ~0V.
     6. Set SW1 back to nominal \[**OFF, OFF, OFF, ON**\]

+!!! note
+    The output voltages in each channel will be slightly higher than that of the CCM voltage.
+25 CCMs output ~2.7V, 15 output ~1.7 V, 12 output ~1.4 V

 19. Output standby configuration.
 Adjust the Voltage offsets at the following test point pairs using the following variable resistors